Related articles

 cache_path: tmp/cache/webpacker

-PS : Thanks to Kernael who helped me for the provide plugins part.
+PS: Thanks to Kernael who helped me with the plugin supply part.